Blog Benefits: 38 Ways That Blogging Helps SEO and Rankings

 You can consider expanding on your YouTube videos in greater detail, providing sources to cite your claims, and then embedding your video (or multiple videos) throughout the blog post.
 Monitor your "Session Duration" metrics as well as your video views over the next 6-12 months.
 You'll be surprised by the results.

 All of this is to say that a blog can benefit your site in many different ways.
-Isolated and taken alone, any of them doesn't add up to much.
+Isolated and taken alone, picking one of these reasons won't add up to much.
 Together, they can snowball your website into a major powerhouse and brand name known nationally or globally.
 Blogging is one of the best things you can do for a business, so why not get started today?

 Do you have any questions for me about how blogging influences your SEO?
 Do you have any SEO tips of your own, or did I leave any blog benefits out from this list?
 Please let me know in the comments!
 It would be great to get a conversation started.